EGI-Federation/documentation/content/en/users/compute/cloud-compute/dynamic-dns/_index.md

 to resolve to the same IP address.
-For example, if the head node of a Kubernetes cluster is accessible at `kubernetes.fedcloud.eu`, all services within the cluster can share the same IP and be represented using a wildcard entry `*.kubernetes.fedcloud.eu` (e.g. `dashboard.kubernetes.fedcloud.eu`, `api.kubernetes.fedcloud.eu`, `app1.kubernetes.fedcloud.eu`).
-In this setup, request routing is handled internally by the cluster, typically through an Ingress or Gateway resource.
+For example, if the head node of a Kubernetes cluster is accessible at `kubernetes.fedcloud.eu`, all services within the cluster can share the same IP and be represented using a wildcard entry `*.kubernetes.fedcloud.eu`, where `*` stands for any of the services; e.g. `dashboard.kubernetes.fedcloud.eu`, `api.kubernetes.fedcloud.eu`, `app1.kubernetes.fedcloud.eu`.
+In such setup, request routing is handled internally by the cluster, typically through an Ingress or Gateway resource.

 ![wildcard-example.png](wildcard-example.png)